 Team Robomonster - A Self-Driving Car in 2005 3/6/2015

-In 2004 and 2005, DARPA (Defense Advanced Research Projects Agency) sponsored races for self-driving cars with prizes up to 2 million dollars.
+In 2004 and 2005, DARPA (Defense Advanced Research Projects Agency) sponsored a Grand Challenge for self-driving cars with prizes up to 2 million dollars.
 At school, a student approached me and asked if we could field a team.
 I said we needed a car, and he found something better - a rock-crawler suitable for development.
 Over the next several months, we created RoboMonster, an autonomous vehicle with a "sensor dense" programming architecture, widely different from most of the Artificial Intelligence entries.
 We we just an "art school", but our team made it to the DARPA semi-finals, being eliminated before the final race in 2005 (Stanford won).
 Today, self-driving cars are a reality, but the real value was engaging and motivating students to think themselves capable of designing anything.

 I Helped Create the 1990s Web 3/6/2015

 In 1993, I became aware of the emerging "World Wide Web", and became convinced of its potential to transform society.
-Nevertheless, I didn't move until I met my future business partner, the amazing Jeannie Novak.
-Together, we decided that the web would be a good place to sell art, music, and movies by indie artists, and I left UCLA to co-found Kaleidospace Independent Internet Artists in 1993.
+Nevertheless, I didn't move until I met my future business partner, the amazing Jeannie Novak at UCLA.
+Together, we decided that the World Wide Web would be a good place to sell art, music, and movies by indie artists, and I left UCLA to co-found Kaleidospace Independent Internet Artists in 1993.
 We made the first sale of a product through the Web in May 1994, and developed many of the features of the modern web on our site.
 We built over 1500 websites for independent visual artists, musicians, filmmakers, writers, crafty people, and other creative indies.
-We also built the first websites for many big-name entertainment companies and created seminars to help that arts and entertainment get onto the web.
+We also built the first websites for many big-name entertainment companies and created seminars to that helped arts and entertainment professionals get onto the web.
 The Kspace site lives on at Indiespace.

 My Background in Science 3/6/2015